 Professional and pastoral counselors are exempt from reporting requirements.
+The institution is not required to issue a Timely Warning with respect to crimes reported to a pastoral or professional counselor.
+If and when the counselors deem it appropriate, they may inform the persons they are counseling of any procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
 North Georgia Technical College does not employ pastoral counselors, but does employ the services of a professional counselor who is located on the Clarkesville Campus in the Clegg Building.